Maybe it was his Texas drawl.

-For you see, we had left our dream home after ONLY living there 11 months.
+For you see, we had left our dream home after ONLY living there for 11 months.

 We’d planned the home, consulted in the construction, and chosen every item from the light switches to the trims to the dimensions of the rooms.

-That beautiful home sat on a wooded one-acre lot in the most quaint and peaceful community.
+That beautiful home was built on a wooded one-acre lot in the most quaint and peaceful community.

 We hoped to grow old in that house.

 He moved us from that dream home to a very small apartment in a large city with no yard.
 This apartment sits in the middle of a loud and busy area.

 And, on that Sunday morning, I took what Joel Osteen said to heart.